 As a city awarded the title of being Korea’s UNESCO city of gastronomy, Jeonju is a popular destination for a weekend break among foodie Koreans.
 With exquisite restaurants and unique street food eats around every corner, it is easy to understand the appeal.
 However, so far this tasty city has escaped the radar of international visitors whom, if adventurous enough even to venture to Korea to the first place, only follow the well-trodden paths down to Busan and Jeju island from Seoul.

-Since I live in Seoul, I wanted to take the trip down to Jeonju to see what the city had to offer.
+Since I lived in Seoul, I wanted to take the trip down to Jeonju to see what the city had to offer.
 I fell completely in love with Jeonju and this has been one of my favorite weekend breaks in Korea so far.
 The city is relatively compact, and you can explore most points of interest within a day or two.

-Nestled within the heart of the city are the 700 traditional houses that make up the city’s hanok village.
+Nestled within the heart of the city are the 700 traditional houses that make up Jeonju’s hanok village.
 Dating back hundreds of years, these were once home to Korea’s noble families, but have now been transformed into quirky boutique stores and coffee shops.
 You can quite easily spend half a day here wandering the narrow streets (some so narrow that only one or two people can fit through!) and enjoying the stores and cafes as you are transported back in time.

-Be A Royal For The Day At Gyeonggijeon Shrine
+#2 Be A Royal For The Day At Gyeonggijeon Shrine

 A popular activity among young Korean couples is to visit the shrine wearing hanbok (traditional Korean noble dress) and to wander through the grounds as beautiful royals.

 If you are interested in participating, you can rent hanbok from one of the many stores located within the Hanok Maeul.
-Alternatively you can just enjoy watching on as a spectator, as I did.
+Alternatively, you can just enjoy watching on as a spectator, as I did.

 As a self-proclaimed foodie (translation: greedy bastard), the Nambu street market was one of the highlights of my visit to Jeonju.
 From Ho Chi Minh to Tokyo, Bangkok to Seoul, I’ve been to a ton of different food markets in Asia, but none have had such a selection of different delicious foods as Nambu.
 Street vendors cooked Korean BBQ using blow torches (shout out to those East Asian health and safety standards!) and chefs from Vietnam, The Philippines, Japan, and various other Asian countries set up shop.